-Now let us consider the reaction of 1,3-butadiene with a reagent such as HCI.
+Now let us consider the reaction of 1.3-butadiene with a reagent such as HCI.
 Just as we saw with isolated alkenes, the first step in the reaction is the addition of the electrophile H+ to produce the most stable carbocation.
 In this reaction the proton adds to C-1; the resulting carbocation is resonance stabilized with positive charge at both C-2 and C-4.
 The question then is where does the nucleophile add?

-In fact the position of equilibrium depends upon the conditions under which the reaction occurs.
+upon the conditions under which the reaction occurs.
 First let us consider the two potential sites of attack.
 Attack at C-2 would mean that the reagent has added across the C1-C2 pi bond - and this is called 1,2 addition.
 Attack at C4 is called 1,4 addition, and the two products are clearly different.